-US approves radiation-based prostate cancer drugMay 15th, 2013 in Cancer /
+US approves radiation-based prostate cancer drugMay 15, 2013 in Medicine & Health / Cancer

 (AP)—The U.S. Food and Drug Administration has approved a new injectable drug that uses radiation to treat advanced prostate cancer that has spread to the bones.